imcvampire/stock-table/README.md

 A simple and fun stock table

 ## Description
-This repo contains 2 separate app: client and server.
+This repo contains 2 separate apps: client and server.
 Please read their README for more details.

 > You must start server before run client.